 ( Costs OR Expenses OR Expenditures )

-Another way of expanding your search is by incorporating the Business Source Premier database, combined together with your search of the EconLit database.
+Another way of expanding your search is by incorporating the Business Source Complete database, combined together with your search of the EconLit database.

-To accomplish this, go to the top of your search screen, and look near the center for the phrase "Choose Databases" listed in blue.
+To accomplish this, go to the top of your search screen, and look near the center for the phrase "EconLit withi Full Text" listed in blue.

-Click on that phrase, and you will then see a grey colored overlay pop-up, offering you a variety of other databases from the EBSCO family to choose from.
-Click on the option for "Business Source Premier",
+Click on that phrase, and you will then see an overlay pop-up, offering you a variety of other databases from the EBSCO family to choose from.
+Click on the option for "Business Source Complete",

-and then click on the yellow colored OK button located at either the top or bottom of the grey inset.
+and then click on the white "Select" button located at the top or bottom of the inset.

 You can now verify that your new selection of databases was processed.
-Look at the top of the white area, and directly to the left of the "Choose Databases" you will now see a link called "Show All" in blue.
-Click on that "Show All" link, and you will now see the names of all of the EBSCO databases that you are now searching in a combined manner.
+Look at the top of the white area, and directly to the right of the phrase "Searching: EconLit with Full Text" you will now see the phrase "(and 1 more)".
+If you click your mouse on that phrase you will now see the names of all of the EBSCO databases that you are now searching in a combined manner.

-If you combine together the use of synonyms, Boolean logic, in addition to bringing in the simultaneous use of the two databases, then the number of citations matching this expanded search grows even larger, to over 250!
+If you combine together the use of synonyms, Boolean logic, in addition to bringing in the simultaneous use of the two databases, then the number of citations matching this expanded search grows even larger, to about 270 results!

 If you are getting too many results, or too much noise, you can narrow your search strategy into a specific portion of a citation, such as looking only in TITLES of article or SUBJECT headings.
 Here is an example of how you can adjust those "field codes", from the pull down menu found near the Search button: